Director of Community Engagement and Stewardship

 Elkhaldy, currently serving as the Director of Community Engagement and Stewardship at Muslim Legal Fund of America, is a dedicated individual with a diverse background and a passion for community service.

-Currently residing in Iowa, Elkhaldy has recently graduated from the University of Science, Arts and Technology – the school of medicine, with an MD degree.
+Residing in Iowa, Elkhaldy recently achieved a significant milestone by graduating from the University of Science, Arts, and Technology School of Medicine with an MD degree.

-He also served as the National Director of the Inter-Religious Council of the Muslim American Society from 2005-2006.
+Elkhaldy’s national leadership roles include serving as the National Director of MAS Service Corps (MSC) from 2006 to 2010 and as the National Director of the Inter-Religious Council of the Muslim American Society from 2005 to 2006.

-He has been a member of the Inter-Religious Council of Linn County’s Board of Directors since 2000 and has served as Vice-President from 2004 to 2007, then president of the council on 2008.
+A dedicated member of the Inter-Religious Council of Linn County’s Board of Directors since 2000, Elkhaldy has a notable history within the organization.
+He served as Vice-President from 2004 to 2007 and later assumed the role of President in 2008.

-Elkhaldy is a licensed Judo instructor with a second-degree black belt from the United States Martial Arts Association.
-He also practices Hapkido, Arnis and Kumdo.
+Beyond his community involvement, Elkhaldy is a licensed Judo instructor with a second-degree black belt from the United States Martial Arts Association.
+He is also proficient in Hapkido, Arnis, and Kumdo.

-“The motorcyclist Imam” As part of his work with Mercy Without Limits, once a month, Elkhaldy leads the Ride for Orphans (RFO) campaign.
-RFO is a motorcycle tour that started in 2016 to raise funds and support orphan projects for Mercy Without Limits orphans in Syria, Sierra Leone, Bangladesh, Turkey, Jordan, Lebanon, and Iraq.
-Since its establishment, Elkhaldy has ridden to many states across the country and visited more than 300 mosques, 60 schools, and many Motorcucle clubs and other places of worships.
+Affectionately known as “The Motorcyclist Imam,” Elkhaldy, as part of his previous work with Mercy Without Limits, led the Ride for Orphans (RFO) campaign.
+RFO, a motorcycle tour initiated in 2016, raised funds and supported orphan projects for Mercy Without Limits in various countries.
+During this campaign, Elkhaldy rode to many states across the country, visiting over 300 mosques, 60 schools, and various motorcycle clubs and places of worship.